Javierif/MMOMZ-PKD-ANIMAX/README.md

 # MMOMZ-PKD-ANIMAX
-Backend support for real-time Action Battle System (MMORPG Maker MZ)
+Backend support for PKD Animax Plugin (MMORPG Maker MZ)

 Please consider contributing to this project by submitting your pull requests.